metacpan/metacpan-cpan-extracted/distros/L/Locale-Places/README.md

 Create a Locale::Places object.

-Takes one optional parameter, directory, which tells the object where to find the file GB.sql If that parameter isn't given, the module will attempt to find the databases, but that can't be guaranteed.
+Takes one optional parameter, directory, which tells the object where to directory containing GB.sql and US.sql If that parameter isn't given, the module will attempt to find the databases, but that can't be guaranteed.